-Global economic uncertainty, an economic downturn, the possibility of a recession, inflation, rising interest rates, changes to government spending, weakening product demand caused by political instability, changes in trade agreements and conflicts such as the war in Ukraine and the Israel-Hamas war, could adversely affect our business and financial performance.
+Political instability, changes in trade agreements and conflicts such as the war in Ukraine and the Israel-Hamas war could adversely affect our business and financial performance.

-Economic uncertainty in various global markets caused by political instability and conflict, such as the war in Ukraine and the Israel-Hamas war, and economic challenges caused by the economic downturn, any resulting recession, inflation or rise in interest rates has resulted, and may continue to result in weakened demand for our products and services and difficulty in forecasting our financial results and managing inventory levels.
+Economic uncertainty in various global markets caused by political instability and conflict, such as the war in Ukraine and the Israel-Hamas war has resulted, and may continue to result in weakened demand for our products and services and difficulty in forecasting our financial results and managing inventory levels.
 Political developments impacting government spending and international trade, including potential government shutdowns and trade disputes and tariffs may negatively impact markets and cause weaker macroeconomic conditions.
 The effects of these events may continue due to potential U.S. government shutdowns and the transition in administrations, and the United States' ongoing trade disputes with Russia, China and other countries.
 The continuing effect of any or all of these events could adversely impact demand for our products, harm our operations and weaken our financial results.